nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

       extent defined, the number of dimensions has to be provided.

-Topology layers are no longer subnets, as subnets have been removed, but GIDCollections with metadata.
-These GIDCollections behave as normal GIDCollections with two exceptions:
+Topology layers are no longer subnets, as subnets have been removed, but NodeCollections with metadata.
+These NodeCollections behave as normal NodeCollections with two exceptions:

-- They cannot be merged, as concatenating GIDCollections with metadata is not allowed.
+- They cannot be merged, as concatenating NodeCollections with metadata is not allowed.
-- Setting the status of nodes and connecting layer GIDCollections can use spatial information as parameters.
+- Setting the status of nodes and connecting layer NodeCollections can use spatial information as parameters.

 The second point means that we can use masks and position dependent